itchyny/rexdep/README.md

 ### Roughly extract dependency from source code
 The rexdep command is a tool for extracting dependency relation from a set of source codes.

+When we see a large project, we sometimes want to understand the code base intuitively.
+We sometimes join a project at work, the project has lots of source code.
+We sometimes want to make pull requests to famous OSS software, but the software is too large.
+How can we understand the file structure of a huge project without reading through the source codes?

+It is a good solution to check the module dependency relations among the software.
+A module in a software depends on other modules in that software.
+Some module depends on many other modules or another module does not depend on others.
+Extracting the module dependency enables us to understand the relationship among the modules.
+We can use the dependency graph to read the software top down or bottom up.
+We sometimes find the core modules in the project because such modules are depended by many other modules.

+So, how can we extract dependency relationship from a code base of a software?

 The idea of rexdep is very simple; in many cases, we can extract the names of imported files by a regular expression.
 For example, consider a situation that `test1.c` includes `test2.c` and `test3.c`.
 ```c